elastic/search-ui/ADVANCED.md

 2. Run `npx lerna changed` to see which projects will be published.
 3. Update `CHANGELOG` files to include version `v0.6` for the projects that will be published.
 4. Run `npx lerna version 0.6 --exact`.
+   NOTE: Lerna does NOT update `package-lock.json` file, so at this point you'll likely have to manually update them.
 5. Verify correct tags and commits have been created.
 6. Run `npx lerna publish --from-git`.
 7. Verify `0.6` has been published to npm.